 The next time you are grocery shopping, don’t skip the bulk bins aisle.
-Tremendous savings can be had when buying grains, beans, spices, flours or other baking or pantry staples.
-Whether you need two pounds or two teaspoons of an ingredient, you’ll probably save money by purchasing from the bulk bins.
+Tremendous savings can be had when buying grains, beans, spices, flours or other baking or pantry staples in bulk, rather than in pre-packaged bags and jars.
+Whether you need two pounds or two teaspoons of an ingredient, you’ll usually save money by purchasing from the bulk bins.

 If you’re bringing your own containers, stop at the service center or cash register and ask the attendant to weigh your empty container.
 He or she will mark the container with its weight, so you’ll only be charged for the food you’re buying.

 Otherwise, you can use the packaging that the store provides, which is still less wasteful than purchasing prepackaged food.
 Most stores provide plastic bags (similar to those found in the produce section) and twist ties or plastic containers and stickers, as well as pencils and pens.

 Here’s what you need to do once you’re in the bulk aisle:

 - Fill your container with the bulk food of your choice.
 Use the scoop provided to keep the bins sanitary.

 - Mark the twist tie (for plastic bags) or the label (for containers) with the four- or five-digit PLU code listed on the bin of the bulk food.
 This is how the cashier will know what product to ring up.
 If the product looks similar to something else, you may want to mark the name on the twist tie/label, so you don’t get home and forget what you purchased.

 - Take the containers to the register, where the cashier will weigh them and charge you.